 Working on a commercial kitchen project?

-Rapids Contract handles foodservice equipment consulting, procurement, and installation for commercial kitchen design/build projects.
+Rapids handles foodservice equipment consulting, procurement, and installation for commercial kitchen design/build projects.
 We work with GCs, architects, and operators from concept through commissioning.

 LET'S FIND YOUR SOLUTION